The meaning of unusual colors, in roses.

 Orange Roses Occasions

-Orange roses convey a meaning that is primarily romantic in nature.
+Orange roses convey a primarily romantic meaning.
 Thus, they are best for romantic occasions.
 They can be a slightly unusual but appropriate choice for Valentine’s Day and anniversaries.
 They might also make a striking wedding flower in the right color scheme!

 Peach Rose Meaning